Welcome to the Indiana State Museum and Historic Sites

 Cathy Ferree was named president and CEO of the Indiana State Museum and Historic Sites (ISMHS) on May 1, 2017.
 In her time at ISMHS, she has developed a new strategic plan for the institution, along with refreshed mission, vision and value statements.
 She has put relevancy at the forefront for the museum system, opening experiences to address topics important to visitors today, including “FIX: Heartbreak and Hope Inside Our Opioid Crisis” and “Major Taylor: Fastest Cyclist in the World.”
 She has also put new emphasis on attracting families and creating lifelong learners through initiatives such as a dedicated early childhood programming space called Firefly Landing.
 Prior to her time at ISMHS, she served as vice president and chief operating officer at Conner Prairie, overseeing facilities, programming, education, exhibits and more.
 Before her time there, she served as the associate vice president of exhibits at The Children’s Museum of Indianapolis; director of exhibits, programs and operations on the first leadership team at The Children’s Museum of Atlanta; and more.

-Ferree currently serves as a board member for the Walther Cancer Foundation Inc., Park Tudor School and Asante Art Institute of Indianapolis Inc. She is also a member of the Noyce Leadership Institute and the Getty Leadership Institute.
+Ferree currently serves on the board of directors for the Walther Cancer Foundation Inc. and on the board of directors for the Greater Indianapolis Progress Committee.
+She is also a member of the Noyce Leadership Institute and the Getty Leadership Institute.
 Ferree has more than 30 years of experience in the museum industry.
 She obtained her Bachelor of Arts and Master of Public Affairs in Nonprofit Management from Indiana University.

 • CHARLES CAMMACK, JR.